eufossa/symfony-hackathon-2019/achievements/box.md

 # Box Achievements

-[Humbug Box][box] is an application bunlder for PHP apps.
+[Humbug Box][box] is an application bundler for PHP apps.
 It allows one to ship a PHP app into a PHAR and distribute it with ease.

 Over the last few months, Box has been growing in popularity especially within the [Laravel][laravel] community thanks to the